Getting started: Input and controls¶

 Cores with direct keyboard input¶

 Please be aware that some cores, for example arcade emulator cores and vintage computer emulator cores, can also be configured to directly read the keyboard or controls that use a keyboard interface.
-If you are using a core configured for direct keyboard access, it is recommended that users unbind the RetroArch keyboard-to-RetroPad and hotkey bindings or use the Game Focus
+If you are using a core configured for direct keyboard access, it is recommended to use the Game Focus

 Tip